owulveryck/blog/content/post/msgpack.md

 }
 ```

-That's in this fuction that will be implemented RPC (client part).
-To keep it simple at the begining,
+That's in this function that will be implemented RPC (client part).
+To keep it simple at the beginning,
-I will instanciate a TCP connection on every call.
+I will instantiate a TCP connection on every call.
 Don't throw things at me, that will be changed later following the advice of Mat Ryer.

 ## The implementation of the handler

 ### The effective remote procedure call

-To use _msgpack_ I need to import the go implemtation `github.com/msgpack-rpc/msgpack-rpc-go/rpc`.
+To use _msgpack_ I need to import the go implementation `github.com/msgpack-rpc/msgpack-rpc-go/rpc`.
 This library will take care of the encoding/decoding of the messages.

 Let's dial the RPC server and call the `NodeCreate` method with, as argument, the information we had from the JSON input